Updated on April 1, 2025 from Angelika

 I climb the first steps to the tower, hoping to enjoy the promised magnificent view from up there and to have a look at the bell museum on the way - but no!
 I only get as far as the tower gallery, the door to the spiral staircase of the tower is locked - because of a construction measure, as I read on a notice, when I stand again in the vestibule.
 Here I can at least admire these two old bells.

-The sculpture path leads me to the Schlossberg tower, where I am rewarded with a magnificent view over the city and the Gäu.
-Between the ruins of the old castle, few people are out today, but the only shady bench is occupied.
+The sculpture trail leads me to the Powder towerwhere I am rewarded with a magnificent view over the town and the Gäu.
+There are only a few people out and about among the ruins of the old castle today, but the only shady bench is occupied.

 So I walk a little further from the Schlossberg along the orchard meadows in the direction of the Schönbuch Tower.
 I enjoy the peace and decide to take the tower tour - a circular hike from Herrenberg to the Schönbuch tower and back - on a less hot day.

 Iced coffee is always good!
-I treat myself to one at the CIAO ice cream parlor, from whose terrace I have a wonderful view of Herrenberg's market square.
+I treat myself to one with a view of the beautiful market square.

 On the way back to the parking garage I admire the flower baskets and arrangements in front of GlücksKlee.
 This cute flower store already existed in my Herrenberg time.
 After my trip to Egypt in October, I will buy something nice for my balcony here!

 For dinner I have fish with tomato salad, but I forgot to take a photo of my meal because was so keen on the food.
-Remains a photo of my current bedtime reading: My girlfriend Silvana Goldbach, wrote down her childhood and youth memories from the 1960s and 70s in her self-published book "Struffoli and Gingerbread House" , which sometimes make me laugh, but also bring tears to my eyes from time to time.
+Remains a photo of my current bedtime reading: My girlfriend Silvana Goldbach, wrote down her childhood and youth memories from the 1960s and 70s in her self-published book "Struffoli and Gingerbread House" wrote down her childhood and youthful memories from the 1960s and 70s, which sometimes make her laugh and sometimes make her cry, but are always touching.

 12 of 12 info